UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 hire, train, and schedule appropriate full-time and student-support staff for each event;

-serve as a liaison between the sponsor and Auxiliary Services, Dining Services, University Police, Transportation and Parking Services, and the LBJ Student Center Reservations office;
+serve as a liaison between the sponsor and Support Services, Dining Services, University Police, Transportation and Parking Services, and the LBJ Student Center Reservations office;

 coordinate access card requirements for residence hall exterior entrance access (including notification to the Access Services office staff), distribution, and collection of all cards.
 Charges for lost cards or cards that are not returned will occur at the end of the event and will be added to the final invoice.
 DHRL will not bill individual participants who are part of a centrally-billed event; and